gucci-ninja/Soft-Eng-Lecture-Notes/4A/4E03/README.md

         - this would move P5 to the front of the list, keeping everything else the same order
     2. other strategy is move ahead
         - whatever page is requested moves up on rank (so 5 and 6 would switch)
-- there is a cache miss wen the page requested is not in memory
+- there is a cache miss when the page requested is not in memory
-- if all the pages ar eranked, a dtmc is easy to make
+- if all the pages are ranked, a dtmc is easy to make
-    - howveer, if n is number of pages all pssible states is permutations 1 through n
+    - however, if n is number of pages all possible states is permutations 1 through n
     - size of state pace is then n!
     - in this case we have state space 8!
-    - in typical inux system, 4k page size and 1gb memeory and 1gb swap disk, the state space would be 500000!
+    - in typical linux system, 4kb page size and 1gb memeory and 1gb swap disk, the state space would be 500000

 #### Request Model
 - constructing a DTMC